HiteshRepo/personal-blog-site/content/technical/workflow-orchestration.md

 ![Azure durable functions](/images/Azure-durable-functions.png)

-### Pros:
+### Pros

 - **Code First**: You can write your workflows in your preferred programming language, making it easy to test and maintain.
 - **Long-Running Workflows**: Perfect for handling complex, long-running operations without losing track of state.
 It’s like ensuring the concert goes on without any intermissions.
 - **Durable State Management**: Automatically manages state and handles failures gracefully.

-### Cons:
+### Cons

 - **Learning Curve**: If you’re not familiar with the Azure ecosystem, it might feel like learning a new musical scale—frustrating at first but rewarding once you get it.
 - **Limited Language Support**: It primarily supports a few programming languages, which might not include your favorite.

 ## Temporal: The New Kid on the Block

 Temporal is like the new virtuoso who shows up with a unique style and a lot of potential.
 It’s an open-source workflow orchestration platform that lets you define workflows in code (like Durable Functions) but aims to provide more flexibility and robustness.

 ![Temporal worklow & activities](/images/temporal.png)

-### Pros:
+### Pros

 - **Decoupled Workflows and Activities**: You can easily separate the orchestration logic from the business logic, making it easier to update your workflows without messing with the underlying activities—think of it as rearranging the chairs without disrupting the concert.
 - **Fault Tolerance and Reliability**: Temporal automatically handles retries and state management, so you don’t have to sweat the small stuff.
 - **Multi-Language Support**: With support for languages like Go, Java, and TypeScript, it caters to a wide range of developer preferences.

-### Cons:
+### Cons

 - **Complexity**: Being a newer player, it might require a bit more setup and configuration, which could feel like tuning a new instrument—some fiddling may be needed.
 - **Community and Documentation**: As an emerging platform, its community and documentation may not be as robust as the established giants—kind of like searching for sheet music in a deserted library.